 Customers demand real-time and authentic video, so be prepared to feature them in your social strategy.
 Alternatively, your brand might be better suited to Micro-Influencer Marketing – a key trend on the rise for 2021.

 Targeted, Personalised, Authentic Video Content

-It is a marketing method which is more cost effective for brands and has greater cut through, which means greater impact.
-The BIG influencers are now very expensive to work with, micro influencers offer an opportunity to target specific niche audiences at an affordable price.
+It is a marketing method that is more cost-effective for brands and has greater cut through, which means greater impact.
+The BIG influencers are now very expensive to work with, micro-influencers offer an opportunity to target specific niche audiences at an affordable price.